mastarija/heckler/plugin/readme.txt

 During the WordPress `init` phase, the plugin checks for all defined snippets that have defined hooks, and if the `rule` returns true, it hooks the code (loaded from the `usr` folder) or the text to the defined hooks.

-In case a snippet is used as a widget, before the widget is executed the `rule` is checked, and if it passes, only then is the text rendered or the code executed.
+In case a snippet is used as a shortcode, before the shortcode is executed the `rule` is checked, and if it passes, only then is the text rendered or the code executed.

 = How is this not a security hazard? =